New podcast available now!

 2. Review the Details Carefully: Look for any inaccuracies, inconsistencies, misrepresentations, and complete falsehoods.
 This might include things like records mixed with someone else’s, outdated criminal charges, or errors in your driving report.

-3. Submit a Dispute: Write a dispute letter explaining the discrepancies and include any supporting documentation you think might help, such as court records or an updated motor vehicle report.
+3. Submit a Dispute: Write a dispute letter explaining the errors and include any supporting documentation you think might help, such as court records or an updated motor vehicle report.
 Send your dispute letter via certified mail to:

-• Checkr Dispute Department, 1 Montgomery Street, Suite 2000, San Francisco, CA 94104
+• Checkr Dispute Department, 1 Montgomery Street, Suite 2000, San Francisco, CA 94104 (confirm the mailing address on the Checkr site before sending)

 4. Document Everything: Save copies of your dispute letter, mail receipts, and communications.
 Keep notes.